How to Marry in Cheshire East

 4. Once the waiting period of 28 full days has passed, the marriage can only take place at the venue specified on the notices.
 The notices are valid for 12 months.
 If you change the venue, or the notices expire, fresh notices will have to be given.

-Please contact the Ceremonies Team on 01270 375140 if you have any queries about the documents required.
+Contact our Ceremonies Team on 01270 375140 if you have any queries about the documents required.

 Our Ceremonies Team will confirm your booking.
 You will receive our ceremony profile which outlines ideas and suggestions for your ceremony.